API reference¶

 |

-LRU cap for zarr-metadata entries. |
+LRU cap for zarr-metadata entries.
+Must be

-n_shards_meta_cache |
+n_shard_index_cache |

 int